BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/pf.md

 **Slime Tentacle's Crushing Embrace:** Every now and then the tentacle will grip one of your players, you can either Hammer of Justice, Blinding Light, Freedom or use Blessing of Protection to break them free.

-**Plaguebinder's Gripping Infection:** You need to use Freedom on this because you don't wan't to use your dispel on this mechanic since you need to save it for the debuff the slimeclaws puts on your tank or closest target.
+**Plaguebinder's Gripping Infection:** You need to use Freedom on this because you don't want to use your dispel on this mechanic since you need to save it for the debuff the slimeclaws puts on your tank or closest target.

 **Defender of Many Eyes Bulwark of Maldraxxus:** Using Hammer of Justice or Blinding Light on this is very important because it will reduce all mobs in the zones damage taken by 90%.